-Commentary on the model Trustees' Annual Report and accounts: The Almond Grant Trust (accounts prepared using the FRSSE)
+Commentary on the model Trustees' Annual Report and accounts: The Almond Grant Trust (accounts prepared using FRS 102)

 This example is for an unincorporated grant-making trust constituted by a trust deed.
-The charity is of a size eligible to use the FRSSE and the trustees have opted to follow the Charities SORP (FRSSE).
+Any charity of any size can follow the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102) and the trustees have opted to follow FRS 102 and the Charities SORP (FRS 102).
 This is based in part on the example developed by the Charity Commission England and Wales - however it has been revised to better suit Scottish charities.

 The Almond Grant Trust has unrestricted, restricted and endowment funds.
-It has an income of £1.3m and total net assets of £27.4m.
-The expendable endowment fund was received as gifts from the Grant family.
-There are restrictions as to how the income derived from this must be spent.
+It has an income of \pounds 1.3m and total net assets of \pounds 27.4m.
+The expendable endowment has been received through gifts from the Grant family.
+There are restrictions as to how the income derived from this is spent.